The Harry Gentle Visiting Fellowships at Griffith University

 About Harry Gentle and the Fellowships

 Harry Gentle was a Griffith University alumnus who studied politics and history in the 1980s in the Griffith School of Humanities.
 He left a generous bequest upon his death to support the ongoing study of Australian history to the 1850s.
-As a result of the bequest, the newly established Harry Gentle Resource Centre at Griffith University is developing a portal of research dedicated to the study of the peoples and lands of Australia, with an initial focus on the area that became Queensland and its borderlands in the nineteenth century.
-We encourage innovative approaches to documenting, representing and interpreting that history.
+With that support the Harry Gentle Resource Centre at Griffith University is developing a portal of research dedicated to the study of the peoples and lands of Australia, with an initial focus on the area that became Queensland and its borderlands in the nineteenth century.
+We encourage creative approaches to documenting, representing and interpreting that history.

 Our aim is to offer an online portal of interactive resources, research publications, commentaries and research aids to facilitate access to published and unpublished information for this period, an era of important intercultural encounters.
 We seek to document particularly the lives and experiences of those persons, groups and organisations that have not been the subject of historical investigation.
 We acknowledge the diverse people, groups and claims on country that made up the early colonial period, including Indigenous diplomats, resisters, interpreters and guides, convicts and free-born, shipwreck survivors and settlers, religious and military – the whole range of contributors to a new era.

 We invite applications from innovative scholars in a discipline relevant to digital history or the creative arts to join us for a period as Visiting Fellow, and contribute to the aims of the Harry Gentle Resource Centre.
 The outcome of your research on resources related to the early settlement of Queensland may be presented via creative works such as photographic or art exhibitions, short stories or historical documentaries as well as through conventional publication.

-Two fellowships are available for commencement in 2020.
+Three Fellowships are available for commencement in August 2021.
 We offer shared office space, staff access to Griffith University resources and the growing digital resources of the Harry Gentle Resource Centre.
-An honorarium of $5,000 is attached to each Visiting Fellowship.
-Travel expenses to facilitate research may also be included.
+An honorarium of $7,500 is attached to each Visiting Fellowship.
 The duration of the Fellowship is flexible up to a period of one year.